icustoms_logo.svg

-Customs compliance is the process of adhering to the guidelines set forth by the relevant governments and customs authorities for international trade.
+Customs compliance is adhering to the guidelines from the relevant governments and customs authorities set forth for international trade.
 It requires ensuring that all shipments entering and leaving the country meet local customs requirements.
-Accurate paperwork, correct categorization and value of commodities, and observance of import.
+Accurate paperwork, correct categorisation and value of commodities, and observance of imports.

 Compliance with customs regulations is of the utmost significance for firms that are involved in international commerce for the following reasons: